open5e/open5e/source/monsters/tome-of-beasts/G/grim-jester.rst

 on undead or constructs.
 All other creatures within 60 feet of the jester must make a DC 17 Wisdom saving throw.
 Those that fail fall prone in a fit of deadly laughter.
-The laughter lasts 1d4 rounds, during which time the victim is incapacitated and unable to stand up from prone.
+The laughter lasts 1d4 rounds, during which time the victim is :ref:`srd:incapacitated` and unable to stand up from prone.
 At the end of its turn each round, an incapacitated victim must make a successful DC 17 Constitution saving throw or be reduced to 0 hit points.